-- Negative RT-PCR test result taken within 48 hours prior to the date of arrival in Surigao del Norte (Surigao Airport or Siargao Airport).
+- Negative RT-PCR test or Saliva test result taken within 48 hours prior to the date of arrival in Surigao del Norte (Surigao Airport or Siargao Airport).

 - A valid identification card.
 Filled-out Surigao del Norte e-Health pass which can be accessed at covid19.ssct.edu.ph/healthform.

-- Confirmed booking of accommodation for at least 5 days from a DOT-accredited hotel, resort, or hostel.
+- Confirmed booking of accommodation for at least 2 nights from a DOT-accredited hotel, resort, or hostel.

 Tourists who are arriving via seaports will need to present the same requirements.